staggeredsix/workbench-example-multimodal-virtual-assistant-ollama/README.md

      * ``prompts_llama3.py``: Edit the **Router** prompt to focus the assistant on the product or subject of your choice.
      * ``prompts_mistral.py``: Edit the **Router** prompt to focus the assistant on the product or subject of your choice.
      * ``defaults.py``: Provide your default docs here, if desired.
-   * Now, when you upload your own data, your assistant is now built to automatically focus on your product or subject of choice.
+   * Now, when you upload your own data, your assistant is now built to automatically and persistently focus on your product or subject of choice, right out of the box.

 </details>
 </blockquote>